Impartial Predictive Modeling and the Use of Proxy Variables: Creating Impartial Estimates

-The resulting terms are identified in equation (\ref{eqn:decomp-s}) as $di$ and $dt$, to indicate their legal significance.
+First, consider a model with only $\bS$ and $\X$ as predictors \eqref{eqn:feo-mod} and the resulting decomposition of the estimates \eqref{eqn:decomp-xs}.
+This is the FEO model as all non-sensitive covariates are considered legitimate.

+By decomposing the estimates as in equation (\ref{eqn:decomp-s}), we can identify components which are of philosophical and legal interest.
 The term $dt$ captures the disparate treatment effect: it is the component of the estimate which is due to the unique variability of $\bS$.
-Given the fair model in Figure \ref{fig:dag-xs_-c}, we know the apparent importance of $\bS$ (signified by the magnitude of $\hat \beta_{s,f}$) is due to excluded covariates; however, it is identified by $\bS$ in the observed data.
-While this may be a ``sufficiently accurate generalization,'' in that the coefficient may be statistically significant for example, this is illegal statistical discrimination.
-The term ``statistical discrimination'' is commonly used in social science to refer to these cases where sensitive covariates are used to estimate unobserved but possibly economically relevant characteristics \citep{RacialDiscrimination}.
+Given the data generating model in Table \ref{tab:diagrams}, we assume that the apparent importance of $\bS$ (signified by the magnitude of $\hat \beta_{s,f}$) is due to excluded covariates; however, it is identified by $\bS$ in the observed data.
+While this may be a ``sufficiently accurate generalization'' in that the coefficient may be statistically significant, this is considered to be illegal statistical discrimination \cite{RacialDiscrimination}.
 The term $di$ captures the disparate impact effect.
-We refer to it as the \emph{informative} redlining effect in order to contrast it with an effect identified later.
-Intuitively, it is the misuse of a legitimately informative variable and is the result of the ability to estimate $\bS$ with other covariates.
-It is an adjustment to the influence of $\X_o$ that accounts for different performance between groups of $\bS$.
-It is important that the adjustment is identified by variability in $\bS$ instead of $\X_o$, as seen in equation (\ref{eqn:coef-decomp}).
-Identifying a disparate impact effect may be challenging because it is in the space spanned by the legitimate covariate, $\X_o$.
-The current legal solution merely removes the sensitive features from the analysis which allows for redlining via the term $dt$.
+We refer to it as the \emph{informative} redlining effect (as it is due to an legitimately informative covariate) in order to contrast it with an effect identified shortly.
+Intuitively, it is the misuse of informative covariates and is the result of the ability to estimate $\bS$ with other covariates.
+It is important that the adjustment is identified by variability in $\bS$ instead of $\X_o$.
+If one merely ignores $\bS$ completely in estimation, the term $di$ will still be included in the final estimate, resulting in an estimate which is not impartial.